Best practices for Authentication

 Although Sitefinity CMS works on HTTP, we recommend to use HTTPS for your site.

-For more information, see Administration: Configure SSL.
+For more information, see Configure SSL.

 • Configure expiration of the cookies and session stores.